OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ### The DevOps engineer's handbook

 Our [DevOps engineer's handbook](https://octopus.com/devops/) provides you with a central place to learn about all things DevOps.
-We provide resources on common questions, definitions, and debates in the field of DevOps.
-The handbook is a great tool to get up to speed with the latest trends in the DevOps space.
+We provide definitions, answers to common questions, and debates in the field of DevOps.
+The handbook is a great tool to get you up to speed with the latest trends in the DevOps space.

 ### More cloud-related blog posts

-We've written many posts relevant to cloud-native technologies.
+We've written many posts relevant to cloud technologies.
 Some of these posts are educational, about the benefits of the cloud, and others are instructional, walking you through how to set up a cloud-native workflow:

 - [What is cloud orchestration?](https://octopus.com/blog/what-is-cloud-orchestration)
 - [Microservices and frameworks](https://octopus.com/blog/microservices-and-frameworks)